 Trip into space

-Otherwise, the usual suspects among the board games are ideal for excursions into space: Star Wars - Rebellion (review here) invites you to tough tactical duels, Star Wars - Armada brings the mass battles to the home game table.
-With the still new Star Wars: Outer Rim (Click here for the Board game review) from Asmodee Germany, even solo players can experience entertaining adventures.
+Otherwise, the usual suspects among the board games are ideal for excursions into space: Star Wars - Rebellion (review here) invites you to tough tactical duels, Star Wars – Armada brings mass battles to the home gaming table.
+With the still new one Star Wars: Outer Rim (click here Board game review) from Asmodee Germany, even solo players can experience entertaining adventures.

-True, they are Star Wars board games no direct conversion to video games, but because Star Wars is a powerful license everywhere, it still works.
-Especially for gamers who play Star Wars video games - such as the one that was convincing in the game test Star Wars: Jedi Fallen Order - like.
-There are also other strong licensed board games apart from Star Wars, such as the “Lord of the Rings” franchise, as they even have technological influences through an app.
+True, they are Star Wars board games There are no direct conversions to video games, but because Star Wars is licensed everywhere, it still works.
+Especially for gamers who Star Wars Video games – such as the one that was convincing in the game test Star Wars: Jedi Fallen Order - to like.
+Apart from Star Wars, there are other strong licensed board games, such as the "Lord of the Rings" franchise, which even have technological influences from an app.
 Hybrid games are probably especially exciting for die-hard gamers.

 The selection of board boards that are actually based on video games is now gigantic - and it seems that new implementations will continue to be added in the future.
 From Resident Evil to Ghostbusters, new projects are published on the Kickstarter crowdfunding platform released.
 That's not for this year, but you should plan your gift purchases well in advance of the festival to avoid stress.